mr-sneezy/ArduinoHondaOBD1_to_OBD2_BT/README.md

     Rx ---------------------- Pin11
     Tx ---------------------- Pin10

-Wiring image for Expanded VERSION - hobd_elm_with_DS18B20
+Wiring image for EXPANDED VERSION - hobd_elm_with_DS18B20
 ---------------------------------------------------------
     *See the schematic PDF in the schematic folder for my full circuit.
     My circuit follows Kerpz original as much as possible for compatibility.